basemhesham/Design-and-ASIC-Implementation-of-UART/README.md

 - Data bits: The data bits are the user data or “useful” bits and come immediately after the start bit.
 7 or 8 bits is most common.
 These data bits are usually transmitted with the least significant bit first.
 - Parity bit: A UART frame can also contain an optional parity bit that can be used for error detection.
 The value of the parity bit depends on the type of parity being used (even or odd)

-## Timing and synchronization of UART protocols
+## UART clock
-the transmitter and receiver do not share a common clock signal. in this repository I used two clock TX_CLK for transmitter module and RX_CLK for receiver module and used the baud rate 115200 and prescale (Desired division factor) = 32 then :
+the transmitter and receiver do not share a common clock signal. in this repository I used two clock UART_CLK_TX for transmitter module and UART_CLK_RX for receiver module and used the baud rate 115200 and prescale (division factor) = 32  :
 <br> <br>
 baud rate = 115200 bits/sec = 112.5 KHz
 <br> <br>
 UART_CLK_TX = 112.5 KHz
 <br> <br>
 UART_CLK_RX =115200 * 32 = 3.515 MHz
+<br> <br>
 ## Synthesized View of UART chip (post DFT)
 ![Synthesized View of UART chip](https://github.com/basemhesham/Design-and-ASIC-Implementation-of-UART/assets/136960296/67561cf1-9c6b-4ec3-921d-660c68a194a0)